michaeluno/amazon-auto-links/readme.txt

 The links are tagged with your Amazon Associate ID.
 The plugin supports 10 Amazon locales and works even on JavaScript disabled browsers.
 Insert the ads as widget or place generated shortcode or PHP code where the links should appear.

-If you want to search a specific product, yes you can do that too.
+If you want to search a specific product, yes, you can do that too.
 If you are good at HTML and CSS coding and know a little about PHP, you can create your own template!
 That means you can design the layout.

 Display affiliate links along with your posts with this plugin to generate actual income with minimal efforts.